-The provision that expired July 1, 1992 has been extended through 1993.
-Twenty-five percent of health insurance premiums paid by self-employed taxpayers are deductible as an adjustment to income on 1040.
-The payments must be limited to health insurance coverage of the taxpayer and/or the spouse and dependents.
-The deduction may not exceed earned income (one-half of annual EI for 1992 calendar year).
+The provision that allowed self-employed taxpayers to deduct 25 percent of health insurance premiums paid as an adjustment to income on 1040 expired on Dec.
+31, 1993.
+If the provision is extended by late 1994 or 1995 legislation, it will probably be retroactive to Jan.
+1, 1994 and the following rules will apply.
+The payments will be limited to health insurance coverage of the taxpayer and/or the spouse and dependents.
+The deduction may not exceed earned income.
 The deduction does not reduce income subject to self-employment tax and may not be included in medical expenses claimed as itemized deductions.
 A taxpayer eligible for coverage in an employer's subsidized health insurance plan may not deduct insurance premiums he or she pays even if it is the taxpayer's spouse that is the employee.
-Employers are not required to provide health insurance to their employees to be eligible for the 25 percent deduction.